How to manage stress through mindfulness

 “From my experience, mindfulness really builds the stress resiliency in a person so no matter what level of stress you’re encountering at any given moment, you have that resiliency, you have that practice that helps manage it,” said Kessonga Giscombé, a certified mindfulness instructor and an adjust professor in the School of Medicine who teaches courses on the topic.

-It’s safe to say that 2021 was a challenging year.
-With many of those stressors coming along into the new year with us, Giscombé provided tips for practicing mindfulness to help us manage our stress in 2022.
+With many of those stressors coming along into the new year with us, Giscombé provided tips for practicing mindfulness to help us manage our stress in 2023.

 Put a pause on judgments